vishal3477/proactive_IMD/README.md

 ## Testing using pre-trained models
-- Download the pre-trained models from https://drive.google.com/drive/folders/1bzh9Pvr7L-NyQ2Mk-TBSlSq4TkMn2anB?usp=sharing
+- Download the pre-trained models
 - Provide the model path in the code
 - Run the code as shown below: